 How Much Ground Clearance Do I Need In Snow?

-When driving in snow regularly you definitely want to be traveling in an SUV or UTE because of the added ground clearance.
+When driving in snow regularly you definitely want to be traveling in an SUV or UTE because of the added ground clearance, in stock form.

 Driving in snow requires good ground clearance and not speed like an expensive All Wheel Drive AWD sports car.
 It is irrelevant if all 4 wheels are turning but you cannot clear the snow.

 So if you live in a part of the world where you get heavy snowfall you will need a vehicle with at least 8-10 inches of ground clearance.
-Most sedan vehicles generally have an average ground clearance between 4-6 inches whereas SUV’s average between 6-8 inches.
-Some luxury high-end SUV’s like the Land Rover Discovery even has height adjustable pneumatic suspension which increases the ground clearance by means of inflatable airbags for extreme driving conditions, like snow.
+Most sedan vehicles generally have an average ground clearance between 4-6 inches whereas SUVs average between 6-8 inches.
+Some luxury high-end SUVs like the Land Rover Discovery even have (Slightly Problematic) height-adjustable pneumatic suspension which increases the ground clearance by means of inflatable airbags for extreme driving conditions, like snow.
 So more clearance is almost always an advantage.

 Ground Clearance For Over-Landing